 The question was not far-fetched here either as it appeared that the name Beruby also evolved in England with different spellings and notably Beroby, Berowby, Berrobi and more recently Borrowby or Barrowby.
 In short, the article makes the link between international trade operated by "adventurous merchants" from England, in the 16th century who settled in Antwerp and in the Basque Country.
-Captains John, Marten and Michael de Beroby were probably the sons of a shipowner named Jehan de Berobi who signed in Antwerp, on June 25, 1506, a receipt written in French (Volume II, page 19).
-The article establishes moreover, a possible link with the Zouches.
+Captains John, Marten and Michael de Beroby apparently related to a shipowner or merchant named Jehan de Berobi who signed in Antwerp, on June 25, 1506, a receipt written in French (Volume II, page 19).
+As members of the La Zouche family were lieutenants of the city of Calais from 1413 onwards for four generations, it is very likely that a Beruby / Beroby found himself in their wake.
+English merchants from Calais then frequented the market in Bruges, Flanders, where a Basque colony has been present since the 14th century.
+So it is also possible that this is where a cross was established between a Beroby and a Basque family.
 It finally draws a parallel with Brittany where several Bérubés were present in the field of navigation, in particular as captains.